List of One Life to Live characters introduced in the 1980s: Steve Holden

 Steven "Steve" Holden, Sr. is a fictional character on the ABC Daytime soap opera One Life to Live.
 The role was played by Russ Anderson from March 1987 through the character's onscreen death November 30, 1988.

 Character history

 Max Holden's brother Steve Holden arrives in fictional Llanview in March 1987 and soon begins a relationship with and marries Max's first love, Gabrielle Medina.
 Gabrielle's perpetual feeling for Max doom their relationship and they divorce.
 In 1988, at the double wedding of Cord Roberts to Tina Lord and Asa Buchanan to Renée Divine, Steve notices a bomb in a wedding cake and throws himself on it to protect his fiancée Brenda McGillis.
 Brenda gives birth Steve's child, his namesake, in 1989.

 Dante Medina

 Dante Medina is a fictional character on the ABC Daytime soap opera One Life to Live.
 The role was played by actor Henry Darrow for months in 1987.

 Debra Medina

 Debra Medina is a fictional character on the ABC Daytime soap opera One Life to Live.
-The role was played by Lucinda Fisher from July 1989 through 1991.
+The role was played by Lucinda Fisher from August 1989 through May 1990.

+Julia Medina

+Julia Medina (also Wheaton) is a fictional character on the ABC Daytime soap opera One Life to Live.
+The role was played by actress Linda Thorson from July 1989 through June 1992.
+In December 1990, it was reported that Thorson had been moved to recurring status.
+Julia originally came to town to aid her daughter Gabrielle and remained after she left town.
+Julia was revealed to be the accidental killer of DuAnn Demerest, the blackmailing housekeeper of Victoria Lord Buchanan, and was paralyzed for a time after being in a coma.